This Algebra Lesson introduces the technique of substitution - another key technique in algebra.

 Then we can solve for y as follows:

-And we can readily solve for x from the second equation: 3x = 24 to get x = 8 which should be straightforward (if you need help with that, you may want to review Basic Algebra or Transposition).
+And we can readily solve for x from the second equation: 3x = 24 to get x = 8 which should be straightforward (if you need help with that, you may want to review our lessons on Basic Algebra or Transposition).

 Why didn’t we just solve for x first and plug 8 into the first equation?
 Of course we could’ve done that, but we just wanted to illustrate the substitution technique using a simple example first.

 Now, for a more typical example to develop our understanding of substitution.
-If you have two unknown quantities, x and y, and two equations linking them (Two equations are needed to get a unique solution.
+If you have two unknown quantities, x and y, and two equations linking them.
+(Two equations are needed to get a unique solution for two unknowns.
 If there was just one equation, an infinite number of pairs of x and y would exist that satisfy it):

 x + 3y = 13 (1)

-We can subtract 3y from both sides of (1):
+We can subtract 3y from both sides of equation (1):

-Now we substitute this for x in (2)
+Now we substitute this for x into equation (2)

 That gives us: